 Seared Scallops with Watercress and Warm Orange Dressing

 This is a nice combination of peppery leafy greens, sweet pineapple, seared tender sea scallops with a warm orange vinaigrette.
-It is best served as a small plate or appetizer with three scallops per person.
+Can be served as a small plate or appetizer or as a main course with three large scallops per person.
 If made with ordinary oranges in place of blood oranges, the dressing will be a golden orange instead of red.From Raising the Salad Bar, Catherine Walthers, Lake Isle Press, NY, 2007, p 115.

 - 1 large bunch watercress 1 - 1 1/2 cups per person